 It also meant that I wanted 9 round-edge aperture blades instead of six, perhaps with sharp edges on the end of the blades.
 I like my bokeh fuzzy with round highlights, and these lenses deliver.

 These factors are a matter of personal preference.
 Most things in photography have some kind of compromise.
-When someone invents a lens that covers the entire focal range, has perfect bokeh, weighs three ounces with stunning build quality and costs under $100, I'll be in line to buy it.
+When someone invents a lens that covers the entire focal range, has perfect bokeh, weighs three ounces with the stunning build quality, and costs under $100, I’ll be in line to buy it.

 Any lens can take a nice photo on a sunny day.
 When you start shooting in difficult situations, your lens may be the difference between getting or forgetting a shot.
 That’s why I love and recommend these Nikon Zoom Lenses.

 I hope you enjoyed my Nikon Zoom Lens review.
 If you have any questions, ask me in the comments and I’ll answer.